mwetzko/RaspberryKiosk/README.md

 + `<publish-path>` Mandatory.
 The path of the published files on the local disk
 + `<name-of-dll>` Mandatory.
 The name of the dll to load
 + `[-reboot]` Optional.
 Reboots the remote device if kiosk installation has finished
++ `[-skipdotnetinstall]` Optional.
+Skips installing dotnet in case you have done that already

 ### Sample